-- New York should increase its commitment to tobacco control efforts by following the recommendations of the U.S. Centers for Disease Control and Prevention's (CDC); it recommends the state spend up to \$203 million annually. - Given its added responsibilities, additional resources (beyond the amount recommended by the CDC), should be added to ensure adequacy in tackling its new public educational efforts. - For the same reasons that the state ends the sale of flavored vapes, it should prohibit the sale of flavored tobacco products. - The state's cigarette and little cigar tax should be raised \$1 and other tobacco products should be taxed at equivalent rates.
+- New York should increase its commitment to tobacco control efforts by following the recommendations of the U.S. Centers for Disease Control and Prevention's (CDC); it recommends the state spend up to \$203 million annually. - For the same reasons that the state ended the sale of flavored vapes, it should prohibit the sale of flavored tobacco products. - The state's cigarette and little cigar tax should be raised \$1 and other tobacco products should be taxed at equivalent rates.
 The state should embrace new tax stamp technologies and bolster tax enforcement efforts.